Detective Knight: Redemption

 Detective Knight: Redemption (also known as simply Christmas Knight) is a 2022 American Christmas action film directed by Edward John Drake, from a screenplay by Drake and Corey Large, and produced by Large, Randall Emmett, and George Furla.
-Serving as the second installment of the Detective Knight trilogy, and as a sequel to Detective Knight: Rogue (2022), it stars Paul Johansson and Bruce Willis.
+Serving as the second installment of the Detective Knight film series, and as a sequel to Detective Knight: Rogue (2022), it stars Paul Johansson and Bruce Willis.

 Detective Knight: Redemption was released by Lionsgate in limited theaters and VOD on December 9, 2022, followed by its release on DVD and Blu-ray on January 17, 2023.

 Premise

 After the events of Rogue, Detective James Knight is in prison for the murders of Winna and Brigga.
-During the Christmas season, Knight gets caught up in the middle of a jailbreak, led by a violent fanatic named Ricky Conlan (a.k.a.
-The Christmas Bomber) and his Santa Claus disciples.
+During the Christmas season, Knight gets caught up in the middle of a jailbreak, led by a violent fanatic named Ricky Conlan, "The Christmas Bomber", and his crew, the "Real Saints of Christmas".
 He strikes a deal to take out the terrorists in exchange for his reinstatement.
 With the bomber's henchmen terrorizing the city, Knight must seek justice.

 Cast

 Production

 In October 2021, Bruce Willis signed on to star in an action film under the working title Christmas Knight, from writer-director Edward John Drake, for a back-to-back production with Devil's Knight in Vancouver, Canada, from November 17 to December 14, 2021.
 Filming had wrapped by January 9, 2022, while Trevor Gretzky was confirmed to have reprised his role for both films.
 By September 2022, Christmas Knight was retitled to Detective Knight: Redemption, and set a December 9, 2022 release date.
 By November 2022, Lochlyn Munro, Corey Large, Miranda Edwards, and Beau Mirchoff, were set to reprise their roles from the first film, while John Cassini, Jerry Yu, and Paul Johansson were added to the cast.
-Detective Knight: Redemption is one of the last films to star Willis, who retired from acting because he was diagnosed with frontotemporal dementia.
+Detective Knight: Independence is one of the last films to star Willis, who retired from acting because he was diagnosed with frontotemporal dementia.